 Interns have contributed to a number of initiatives on-site over the years.
 Through a rigorous interview process, the Internship Team learns more about your skills, education and background and matches you with a project site where we feel you will have the largest impact.
 Each intern has the opportunity not only to gain exposure in the clinical setting, but is also responsible for a project.
 Past project examples using unique skills include:

 - In Costa Rica, a class was created for children using ballet skills of an Ambassador.
 The girls were taken through a holistic health education course focused on healthy habits and self-esteem, and the dance background of our intern was incorporated into a series of ballet classes.
 The culminating event was a recital put on by the girls who went through the program.
-This happened in conjunction with another Ambassador who created a similar Women's Health program.
+This happened in conjunction with another Ambassador who created a similar dance program.
 You can read more about it here!

 - In India, an Ambassador took her passion for community development and helped build out our Women's Group.
 She taught the women important skills to help with economic development by helping them create a small business and understand important pillars of the business such as budgeting and marketing.

 - In the Dominican Republic, an intern learned about the Superman initiative taking place on-site and built out a similar program called Chicas Maravillas.
+Additional information about the program can be found in our blog post!

 The exact nature of your Internship will vary greatly depending on the amount of time you spend on-site, current operations and initiatives that are in the site's strategic plan.
 Specifics are discussed throughout the interview process depending on site selection.